eth-educators/eth-docker-docs/website/docs/Usage/Hardware.md

 4 CPU cores are recommended to deal with spikes in processing.

 An SSD is required for storage because the node databases are so IOPS-heavy.
-The Geth execution client would require around 650GiB of storage by itself initially, which can fill a 1TB SSD within 2 months.
-Offline pruning is available.

-Other execution clients grow at different rates, see [resource use](../Usage/ResourceUsage.md).

-The consensus client database is small, around 70-200 GiB.

-If you are running a slasher, that might be another 100 to 300 GiB by itself.
+An Ethereum mainnet node takes between 800 GiB and 1 TiB of storage initially, as of mid 2023.
+The on-disk growth pattern differs between execution clients, see [resource use](../Usage/ResourceUsage.md).
+A 2TB disk is expected to last (potentially with execution client pruning or resync) until late 2025.
+If [EIP-4444](https://eips.ethereum.org/EIPS/eip-4444) is in Ethereum by that time, it may last "forever".

 Two home server builds that I like and am happy to recommend are below.
 Both Intel and AMD support IPMI, which means they can be managed and power-cycled remotely and need neither